 We plan our days.
 Our weeks.
 Our months.
-But no one plans on being a victim.
-In the aftermath of a violent crime, it’s often difficult to know what to do or who to contact for support.
+But no one plans on being a victim or survivor of a violent crime or losing a family member in a sudden and unexpected way.
+In the aftermath of these traumatic events, it’s often difficult to know what to do or who to contact for support.
 That’s why Circles of Comfort developed the 96-Hour Survival Guide™.

 This important guide, as simple as it seems, provides essential first steps for survivors and their families, giving them a starting point after the trauma they just experienced.
 It also has important contact numbers for agencies that can provide support and assistance.